Order of Visit: High Point #30

 What’s in a name?

-Taum Sauk Mountain sits inside a 7,500 acre state park nestled in the St. Francis Mountains in the Ozarks.
+Taum Sauk Mountain sits inside a 7,500-acre state park nestled in the St. Francois Mountains of the Ozarks.

 Interestingly, the word ‘Ozark’ is an adaptation of the French term Aux Arc, a shortened version of aux Arcansas meaning “of/at/to the Arkansas” to refer to the 1700’s trading post located in the Arkansas Delta just above the confluence of the Arkansas and Mississippi Rivers.

-The name of Missouri’s high point isn’t another adaptation of a French word though.
-Instead, it was purportedly named after a Pianskeshaw chief named Sauk-Ton-Qua, and his family tale, which is often described as Missouri’s version of Romeo and Juliet.
+The name of Missouri’s high point isn’t another adaptation of a French word, though.
+Instead, it is believed to be named after a Pianskeshaw chief named Sauk-Ton-Qua, and the sorrowful tale that resembles a Native American version of Romeo and Juliet.

 Mina-Sauk was later rescued by warriors of her father’s tribe and brought back home to her village.
 Yet much to her parent’s dismay, she was incredibly unhappy, as she was still deeply in love with her beau.

 When Mina-Sauk was spotted at a stream secretly meeting with the young Osage man, her father sent his warriors out to capture him.
-They brought him back to the village with his hands bound, and after a rudimentary trial, the medicine man announced the Osage warrior should be thrown from the top of a mountain ledge to his death.
+The young man was brought back to the Piankashaw village with his hands bound, and after a rudimentary trial, a medicine man announced the Osage warrior should be thrown from the top of a mountain ledge to his death.

 Despite Mina-Sauk’s pleading that the young warrior’s life be spared, the death sentence was carried out.
 Mina-Sauk was so struck with grief that she ran to the precipice of the cliff and followed her murdered lover over the edge.

-These tragic events angered the fabled Storm King, who summoned a hurricane to wipe out Sauk-Ton-Qua’s entire tribe.
-According to the legend, a lightning bolt struck the ground and caused a waterfall to magically appear and wipe away the blood of the star-crossed lovers.
-Today the falls are known as Mina Sauk Falls.
+These tragic events angered the Great Spirit, who summoned a lightning bolt that struck the ground and caused a waterfall to magically appear and wipe away the blood of the star-crossed lovers.
+Today the falls are known as Mina Sauk Falls, the tallest waterfall in Missouri, which cascades 132 feet over a series of rock ledges into Taum Sauk Creek.

 TRIP SUMMARY

-Our family visit to Taum Sauk Mountain was the first of six new high points acquired on our 2021 spring break roadtrip from Kansas City, Missouri to New Jersey.
-We were already heading through St. Louis on our way east, so Keith and I decided to go for it.
-We’d detour off Interstate-70 and head a bit south to visit Missouri’s high point.
+Our family visit to Taum Sauk Mountain was the first of six new high points acquired on our 2021 spring break road trip from Kansas City, Missouri, to New Jersey.
+We were heading through St. Louis on our way east, so Keith and I decided to detour off Interstate 70 and head south to visit Missouri’s high point.

 Although we’ve spend a good bit of time in Missouri for our military service, most of that time was up in the Kansas City region (at Ft.
 Leavenworth) or in the center of Missouri near the Lake of the Ozarks (at Ft.
 Leonard Wood).
 Neither of us had ever visited the southeast corner of the state before.

 As with most of our highpointing adventures, I was extremely curious to see what the surrounding area looked like.
-I didn’t want to just park in the lot and take the brief walk to the summit of Taum Sauk Mountain.
-I also hoped to also hike down to the Mina Sauk Falls too.
+I didn’t want to merely park in the lot and take the brief walk to the summit of Taum Sauk Mountain.
+I wanted to hike down to the Mina Sauk Falls too.

-Unfortunately, the weather had other plans.
+Unfortunately, the weather had other plans for us.
 Rain started to pound the car shortly after we turned south from St. Louis.
 And the further south we drove, the heavier it seemed to come down around us.
 This was going to be my wettest state high point, for sure!

-Just before we got to our destination, we drove through the tiny town of Pilot Knob, Missouri.
-Although this appeared to be just one more small rural town in the middle of nowhere, it actually has some historic significance worth noting in this trip report.
+Just before arriving at our destination, we drove through the tiny town of Pilot Knob, Missouri.
+It appeared to be just one more small rural town in the middle of nowhere, but it has some historic significance worth noting in this trip report.

 Most people know that Missouri was a ‘slave state’ in the years prior to the U.S. Civil War (thanks to the Missouri Compromise).
 However, few Americans are aware that Missouri did not actually secede from the Union and join the Confederacy during the war.